Schemes of Arrangement

 - While there is a statutory exemption from the Code in section 236B of the Companies Act, in respect of the scheme transaction, the Code continues to apply up until the Court makes its final orders, under section 236(1), that the scheme is binding on the Code company.
 Any non-compliance with the Code (including, for example, rule 64 in respect of statements of voting intention), up until the final orders are made, may be addressed by the Panel taking enforcement action under section 32 of the Takeovers Act 1993.

-- Under the Takeovers (Fees) Regulations 2001 the Panel is able to charge for certain aspects of its work, including the processing of no-objection statement applications.
+- Under the Takeovers Regulations 2000, the Panel is able to charge for certain aspects of its work, including the processing of no-objection statement applications.

 - The usual hourly rates, set out in the Fee Regulations, apply for the time of the Panel executive and the Panel members for considering a no-objection statement application.
 Applicants will be billed monthly.